Re-usable Menstrual Hygiene Kits

 Each colorful kit contains underwear and 8 reusable menstrual pads, as well as soap, a snap in system and carrying bag.
 The kits are washable and can last up to five years.

-Even though the schools here do not go beyond grade 6, because some students start late, students range in age from 3 to 16.
+Even though the schools here do not go beyond grade 6, the students range in age from 3 to 16.
+(Students often start late, and, because they are needed to help with household and agricultural/herding chores, they often miss so many classes that they must repeat a grade.)
 Girls without access to menstrual pads often stay home.
 If they miss an average of four days of school each month, that is 20 per cent of the school year.
-Too often this leads to lower grades or dropping out of school altogether.
+Too often this leads to lower grades or to dropping out of school altogether.

-These Kits don’t look like traditional pads…and there’s a reason for that.
-The bright colors camouflage staining.
+These kits don’t look like traditional pads…and there’s a reason for that.
+The bright colours camouflage staining.
 The absorbent liners unfold to look like a washcloth, which allows women to wash and dry them outside in the sun without causing embarrassment.

 “Noteworthy was the joyous and grateful response of the women who received education and the kits.”